01snowy/01snowy/README.md

 - 👋 Hi, I’m @01snowy
 - 👀 I’m interested in: jailbreaking
-- 🌱 I’m currently learning: html
+- 🌱 I’m currently learning: html and python
 - 💞️ I’m looking to collaborate on: nothing im a lone wolf when it comes to my projects
 - 📫 You can reach me on discord: 0l_snowy
 - 😄 Pronouns: he/him